 To serve, cut the chicken thigh to three or four large pieces, place it on steamed rice as the topping of a bowl of noodles, and drizzle some scallion oil (please refer to the recipe) on it as a garnish.

-You can prepare a Vietnamese style dipping sauce to serve along with the lemongrass chicken.
+You can prepare a Vietnamese-style dipping sauce to serve along with the lemongrass chicken.

 All you need is to combine the sugar, lime juice, fish sauce, and water.
 Once the sugar is dissolved, sprinkle some chopped garlic and red chili.
-This source has the typical flavor of Vietnamese food, which is the combination of sweetness, sourness, and saltiness.
+This source has the typical flavor of Vietnamese food, which is a combination of sweetness, sourness, and saltiness.